inyokaproject/docker-setup/README.md

 ```
 openssl rand -base64 32 | tr -d '\n' | docker secret create inyoka-postgres-password -
+openssl rand -base64 32 | tr -d '\n' | docker secret create inyoka-redis-password -
 openssl rand -base64 32 | tr -d '\n' | docker secret create inyoka-secret-key -
 docker secret create inyoka-akismet-key /path/to/file_with_secret/
 # note the space at the start of the command to prevent the secret in the shell history
  echo -n 'https://examplePublicKey@localhost/0' | docker secret create inyoka-sentry-dsn -
 ```

+Review the prepared inyoka config files, if everything fits your needs (f.e. the maximum cache sizes to the server's physical amount of RAM).

 Start the stack